-Your organization has turned on two-factor verification, meaning that your work or school account sign-in now requires a combination of your username, your password, and a mobile device or phone.
-Your organization turned on this extra verification because it's more secure than just a password, relying on two forms of authentication: something you know and something you have with you.
-Two-factor verification can help to prevent malicious hackers from pretending to be you, because even if they have your password, odds are that they don't have your device, too.
+Two-factor verification is more secure than just a password because it relies on two forms of authentication: something you know, and something you have with you.
+The something you know is your password.
+The something you have with you is a phone or device that you commonly have with you.
+Two-factor verification can help to stop malicious hackers from pretending to be you, because even if they have your password, odds are that they don't have your device, too.

 Who decides if you use this feature?

 Depending on your account type, your organization might decide that you must use two-factor verification, or you might be able to decide for yourself.

 Work or school account.
 If you're using a work or school account (for example, email@example.com), it's up to your organization whether you must use two-factor verification, along with the specific verification methods.
 Because your organization has decided you must use this feature, there is no way for you to individually turn it off.

 Personal Microsoft account.
 You can choose to set up two-factor verification for your personal Microsoft accounts (for example, firstname.lastname@example.org).
 If you're having problems with two-factor verification and your personal Microsoft account, see Turning two-factor verification on or off for your Microsoft account.
 Because you choose whether to use this feature, you can turn it on and off whenever you want.

 If you're having problems with two-factor verification and one of your personal Microsoft accounts (for example, email@example.com), you can try the suggestions on the How to use two-step verification with your Microsoft account.

 After your organization turns on and sets up two-factor verification, you’ll get a prompt telling you to provide more information to help keep your account secure.

 Select Next from the More information required prompt.

 From the Additional security verification page, you must decide which two-factor verification method to use to verify you are who you say you are after signing into your work or school account.
 You can select: